Backpack Journey

 Adds Newman, “People need to know they have someone in their corner and who can help them figure out where they need to go and what needs to be done.
 Knowing how to get from point A to point B is the hardest step sometimes.

-BFTS is deeply committed to working with all those affected by homelessness, especially people of color, LGBTQ and migrant communities which have been hit particularly hard.
+BFTS is deeply committed to working with all those affected by homelessness, especially BIPOC, LGBTQ and HIV communities, as well as our immigrants and asylum seekers.

 While this program is backpacks, we are still Together Helping Others.